 The recipe above uses calendula infused oil – a skin soothing oil.
 You could add a few drops of Vitamin E oil or substitute part or all of the Calendula with Rosehip oil.

 You might also like:

 - make your own basic moisturising cream

 - key ingredients for making your own personal care products

-Petroleum based products don’t have to be the go to solution when you are suffering from a sore nose when you have a cold.
-Instead, look in your pantry or your natural home medical kit for an effective, gentle solution.
+Petroleum-based products don’t have to be the go-to solution when you are suffering from a sore nose when you have a cold.
+Instead, look in your pantry or your natural home medical kit for effective natural sore nose remedies.

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.